 One from this list:

-As of January 1, 2017, all Undergraduate student employees are paid at the Massachusetts minimum wage rate, currently$11.00 an hour.
+As of January 1, 2020, all undergraduate student employees are paid at least the Massachusetts minimum wage rate, currently set at $12.75 an hour.

 Below is a chart indicating the pay period in the first column, the date your timesheet is due in the second column, and the date your paycheck will be issued in the third column.